ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 Traits are one of the anchors of the Rust type system.
 They allow you to define shared behavior and constraints for sets of types.

-They are similar to typeclasses in Haskell and interfaces in Java.
+They are similar to typeclasses in Haskell, interfaces in Java, and traits in Scala.

 Encoding the Data Type/Primitive with a Trait
 ---------------------------------------------